 The nomination and election of officers and directors is the only time in the entire year when it is necessary to go over the half-hour rule.
 When election comes, the secretary should call off each man's name who is eligible to vote according to the By-Laws, thus eliminating any chance for hard feelings of whose who couldn't afford to pay dues at that time.
-Further, it isn't fair for those who merely visit meetings to have a part in electing officers, when they are not financially interested in the organization, one way or holler loudly at whatever is done, and never do a thing They might even talk about it over the air locally.
-The more successful the club becomes, the louder they holler, but they soon peter out against the growing organization and, if they are not nincompoops, they soon become good hard-working members.
-Success always brings criticism anywhere.
+Further, it isn't fair for those who merely visit meetings to have a part in electing officers, when they are not financially interested in the organization, one way or another.

-You will always find some who will criticize unjustly:
+You will always find some who will criticize unjustly;